govfresh/govfresh.github.io/_papers/open-civic-organizations.md

 During the first days of the fire, I worked closely with Jake Bayless, a public information officer, web administrator, programmer and analyst for Santa Rosa, Calif.
 Jake had been called to Paradise based on his professional background and firsthand experience with the Tubbs Fire.
 Jake called ProudCity, we immediately set up a test site and the two of us began building, using a Trello board to project manage what needed to be done and what each of us were working on.
 We held quick, regular check-ins – sometimes multiple times a day – to see how we could unblock one another.
 It was reactive and hacky but, all things considered, it did the job.

-Eventually, the site was moved to an official Butte County domain, but we still maintained it short-term until key staff were onboarded to manage it and other tasks full time.
+Eventually, the site was moved to an official Butte County domain, but we still maintained it short-term until key staff were onboarded to manage it and other tasks full-time.

 ### Going Alpha